CreeperFarm/BDFugueWebsiteToFireBase-Python/README.md

 * You can grab the data you already have inside your real time database with `Firebase-to-Json.py` (if your collection name in your database is not "manga" then see how to change it inside this project on : [How to change the FireBase Real Time DataBase collection name inside this project](#how-to-change-the-firebase-real-time-database-collection-name)).
 * You can use `add_url.py` to use a little interface to add url to `url.json`.
-* [Warning: you must use `add_url.py` before running this] You can use `url_verifier.py` to lauch the verfier who will lauch the webdriver and check if the url in `url.json` to see if they are usable to get data or not and if they are, it will add them to `url_ok.json` and for the one that don't work they will be the only urls remaining on `url.json` and you should find yourself the url that work for the Manga you want to grab the data to change those url you should go to `url.json` then you must have the code below, than you should change the url who is between the quotes to the one who work  and then you can relaunch `url_verifier.py` to check if the url are usable or not by the bot (`%manga_name%` is the manga name that you have set and `%tome_number%` is the number set).
+* [Warning: you must use `add_url.py` before running this] You can use `url_verifier.py` to launch the verifier who will launch the webdriver and check if the url in `url.json` to see if they are usable to get data or not and if they are, it will add them to `url_ok.json` and for the one that don't work they will be the only urls remaining on `url.json` and you should find yourself the url that work for the Manga you want to grab the data to change those url you should go to `url.json` then you must have the code below, than you should change the url who is between the quotes to the one who work, and then you can relaunch `url_verifier.py` to check if the url are usable or not by the bot (`%manga_name%` is the manga name that you have set and `%tome_number%` is the number set).

 ```json
 [